input-output-hk/catalyst-voices/docs/src/architecture/09_architecture_decisions/0010-flutter-separating-state-dependent-widgets.md

 ## Decision

-We will build widgets which depend on state data (**Selectors**) in separate file under relative directory `/widgets` to where it's supposed to be used.
-We will also not include keyword **Selector** or **Bloc** in name of those widgets, instead we'll have public widget with appropriate name, which only selects relevant state data and second, private, widget which will know how to render that data.
+We will extract widgets that depend on **Bloc** state (via **BlocSelector**) into dedicated files, placed in the corresponding `/widgets` subdirectory.

+The public widget will act as the interface, encapsulating the state selection logic.
+It will delegate rendering to a private, internal widget that is unaware of the Bloc and simply receives the selected data as parameters.

 ### Example